colyseus/docs/docs/api-room-state.md

 // => "{}"
 ```

-You're encourage to use them for private variables, though.
+You're encouraged to use them for private variables, though.
 See [`@nosync`](#private-variables-nosync) for not synchronizeable properties.

 ### Avoid mutating arrays